Sign in →

 Patient Preparation:

-3. No synthetic fat substitutes (eg, Olestra) or fat-blocking nutritional supplements
+e.
+Synthetic fat substitutes (eg, Olestra) or fat-blocking nutritional supplements for 24 hours before or during the specimen collection

-Collection Container/Tube: Stool container (T291); complies with shipping requirements, do not use other containers
+Collection Container/Tube: Stool container that complies with shipping requirements

 Specimen Volume: Entire 48-hour collection